 Sometimes it appears that the use of inheritance would increase code reuse within a program, when a true superclass/subclass relationship does not exist.
 Do not give in to the temptation to use this implementation inheritance; use delegation instead (pp. 284-285).

 The following figure elaborates on Rumbaugh's caution.
 Imagine that we are writing a program that specifies an Employee class that has a member saving the employee's name: string name.
-Further, imagine that the program must compare an employee's name to another.
+Further, imagine that the program must compare an employee's name to another string.
 The string class defines a function called compare that performs the needed task.
 The following figure illustrates some of the class's shared features that might tempt us to use inheritance to connect them.

 int Employee::compare(string& other)